cemolcay/ImageFreeCut/Readme.md

 ImageFreeCut
 ===

-A UIView subclass lets you draw a path over a image and crops thats part.
+A UIView subclass lets you draw a path over an image and crops that part.

 Demo
 ----